Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/UnGroupPrimitives/documentation.md

 * _mode_

   * Sets the mode in which group primitives are ungrouped.
-These can be `flatten whole hierarchy` (which ungroups all groups, even groups within other groups) and `ungroup one level` (which only ungroups the first layer of groups, any group within another group is not ungrouped).
+This can be `flatten whole hierarchy` (which ungroups all groups, even groups within other groups) or `ungroup one level` (which only ungroups the first layer of groups, any group within another group is not ungrouped).

 #### Outputs